Do you find yourself in a toxic relationship and think that you might be the cause?

 18) You’re addicted to social media

-Sometimes we spend so much time scrolling through our news feeds and social media that we neglect our relationships at home.
+Sometimes we spend so much time scrolling through our news feeds that we neglect our relationships at home.

-It’s okay to engage in social media from time to time as long as you make sure that you are spending quality time with your partner.
+It’s okay to engage with social media from time to time, as long as you’re also making sure to spend quality time with your partner.

 Do you often put yourself first?
 Are you always thinking about yourself?